 Would I buy it: I don’t own one, and right now I simply have a hard time seeing the justification of the price over other units on the market today.
 With the exception of very specific technical use-cases that other power meters can’t fulfill, I feel that for 98% of the market today, there are more budget friendly options that are just as accurate.
 I don’t subscribe to the “gold-standard” concept, maybe at one historical point, but not in this market.

-Relevant Post: First look at new SRM PC8 head unit with WiFi/GPS/ANT+ & Bluetooth, Eurobike 2014 Power Meter Roundup: SRM., Interbike 2014 SRM: Their iOS app, PC8, and their thoughts on low-cost power meters
+Relevant Posts: Eurobike 2015 Power Meter Roundup: SRM, First look at new SRM PC8 head unit with WiFi/GPS/ANT+ & Bluetooth, Eurobike 2014 Power Meter Roundup: SRM., Interbike 2014 SRM: Their iOS app, PC8, and their thoughts on low-cost power meters

-Pioneer has iterated nicely through two generations of power meters in the last year, roughly paced at one per year.
-In the process they’ve dropped the price by almost half, and then simplified install and purchasing.
-They also released a second edition of their head unit.
+Pioneer has iterated nicely through two generations of power meters over the last two years, roughly paced at one per year.
+In the process they’ve dropped the price significantly – now down to $999USD, as well as greatly simplified install and purchasing.
+They also released a second edition of their head unit and have added some nice incremental features over the past year.
+And finally, they got busy with pushing out a left-only product line that can also be upgraded to a dual-leg system later.
+They’re doing well in establishing a clear and trusted brand name.

 The Pioneer system is a bit different than most other power meters on the market in that you don’t do the install, rather, you get the kit sent to you fully installed.
 Additionally, it’s the only unit on the market with true left/right high speed data (starting at 12 samples per second (at 60RPM), faster the higher the cadence).
-While the 1st generation units received a bunch of undesireable attention due to ziptie usage, the 2nd generation units removed that requirement.
-It also removed the complex-crazy installation process.
+While the 1st generation units received a bunch of undesirable attention due to ziptie usage, the 2nd generation units removed that requirement.
+It also removed the complex-crazy installation process by going with a process that you ship them your stuff.

-Overall in my use I find it a perfectly functional power meter.
 The unit has two modes, one for ANT+ and one for private-ANT enabling the higher-analytic pieces noted above.
-It’s an either/or situation via a little switch in the battery compartment.
-To get that additional data you do need to use their head unit, which while strongly suited for its specific pairing to the power meter, is overall under-featured compared to something like a Garmin Edge 510.
+It’s an either/or situation, as it doesn’t do dual.
+To get that additional data you do need to use their head unit, which while strongly suited for its specific pairing to the power meter, is overall under-featured compared to something like a Garmin Edge.
 Thus, I’d largely recommend just focusing on the power meter itself unless you have a specific need for the higher end data.

 Would I buy it: I’d consider buying it without the head unit, but it’s tricky in that the limitations of crank/chainring choice are hard to get around.
 Price wise it’s positioned fairly well at the moment though for what you get.

-Verve is new on the scene over the past few months, and has introduced the Infocrank power meter.
+Verve introduced their Infocrank power meter last year, and continues to chug along with incremental updates to the platform and hardware options.
 This dual crank-based power meter has strain gauges on both crank arms.
 Additionally of note is that the unit has custom designed crank arms that are specific to Infocrank.

 Disadvantages: You’re very limited in crank compatibility (none) because everything is actually built into a custom crank arm.
-Thus, you do need to fully use their system.
+Also, the coin cell batteries are a @#$@# to find in small towns in the middle of nowhere on a Sunday if you happen to run one dead.

+ROTOR has been in the power meter market about three years now, and iterated through three different products in that time.
+The first unit is/was designed to measure both left and right power separately at the end of the crank arms.
+However despite my trying it quite a bit, I never got the system to accurately display power for me.
+Most users didn’t have issues, but I’ve heard from a handful of readers who ultimately had the same issues and could never get an answer.
 While I would agree that others are probably using the system just fine and likely with accurate numbers, I simply can’t get those numbers.
 Ultimately I can neither recommend it nor not recommend it.
-From a testing cycle, I gave it every opportunity to work, and ultimately, I delayed numerous other products reviews to try and get it to work.
+From a testing cycle, I gave it every opportunity to work, and ultimately, I delayed numerous other product’s reviews to try and get it to work.
 I’m just going to be simple about it: I give up.

 Disadvantages: Limited compatibility with crank sets, couldn’t get it to work myself.
-Expensive – $2,400US.
+The full left/right system is expensive, and the left-only INpower system is also expensive in most markets compared to Stages.

 What we do know however is that nobody in the power meter market has actually hit their projected timelines for initial release of new products (I’m not counting minor variants).
 Seriously, nobody.
 Not SRM (new rechargeable model), not Garmin (Vector), nor Polar (Bluetooth edition).
 Despite what the interwebs would tell you – it’s rather difficult getting a mass produced accurate power meter, regardless of whether you’re a company with hundreds of millions in revenue (Garmin), or a startup (4iiii).
 Remember that it’s easy getting 95% there in power meter development, it’s the last 5% that can take years (and often does).

 Nonetheless, here’s what’s in the pipeline.
-I’ve vaguely ordered them based on a combination of when the company says they’ll ship with when I think they’ll ship.
+I’ve roughly ordered them based on a combination of when the company says they’ll ship with when I think they’ll ship.

 Brim Brothers Zone:

-First up is Brim Brothers Zone, I recently previewed this a few weeks back at Interbike.
+Next up is Brim Brothers Zone, I previewed them a year ago at Interibke.
 The Zone system is cleat-based, and attaches to the base of your Speedplay compatible cycling shoes.
 This means that you can quickly move from bike to bike, as long as it’s Speedplay equipped.
 This is ideal for those with numerous bikes, or who travel and can control the pedal type.

-Ashton Instruments made the media rounds at Interbike this year, demonstrating their bottom bracket based system, which they hope to sell for under $500US…in 2016.
-These MIT students have the foundation for a potential power meter company and product, and were able to demonstrate pieces of it in a hallway (the power meter is the tube piece sitting above, it goes in the hole in the crank arm).
+Ashton Instruments made the media rounds at Interbike last year, and then I visited with them again this spring where they demonstrated their bottom bracket based system, which they hope to sell for under $500US next year.
+These MIT students have the foundation for a potential power meter company and product, and were able to demonstrate it to me both indoors and outdoors.
 They also have riders on one of the local teams testing out basic prototypes of the platform.
 Note that the solution will be limited to measuring left-only power.

 Ultimately while they’ll no doubt be a player to watch in the future, I certainly wouldn’t make any purchasing decisions today or for the foreseeable future based on their product.
 It’s simply too far out and with far too many unknowns.